FleischerResearchLab/treets/README.md

-preprocess the data to create features we might need in the furthur analysis such as float time, week count since the first week, etc.
+preprocess the data to create features we might need in the further analysis such as float time, week count since the first week, etc.

 ```python
 df = treets.load_public_data(df,'unique_code', 'original_logtime',4)